OCR-D/spec/web_api.md

 * **Processing Server**: a Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
 In particular, for each `POST /processor/{executable}` request, a Processing Message is added to the respective Job Queue.
-* **Process Queue**: a Process Queue is a queueing system for workflow jobs (i.e. single processor runs on one workspace) to be executed by Processing Workers and to be enqueued by the Workflow Server via the Processing Server.
+* **Process Queue**: a Process Queue is a queuing system for workflow jobs (i.e. single processor runs on one workspace) to be executed by Processing Workers and to be enqueued by the Workflow Server via the Processing Server.
   In our implementation, it's [RabbitMQ](https://www.rabbitmq.com/).
 * **Job queue**: one or many queues in the Process Queue, which contains processing messages.
 Processing Workers listen